IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_events.md

 }
 ```

-In Angular you could achieve similar result using the [HostListener](https://angular.io/api/core/HostListener) decorator.
+In Angular, you achieve similar result using the [HostListener](https://angular.io/api/core/HostListener) decorator.

 ```typescript
 @Component({